 The JSE All Share (+0.29 percent) ended higher yesterday, after China signalled that it won’t retaliate in an ongoing trade war with the US, boosting risk appetite across the board.
 In the overall emerging market sphere, the MSCI Emerging Market Index (+0.49 percent) traded higher.

 Brent crude oil

-The Brent oil price traded firmly higher on news of a drone attack on some of Saudi Aramco’s facilities.
-At the close of local trade, benchmark Brent crude futures quoted 1.0 percent higher at $71.19pb.
-Crude prices traded in a narrow band during Asian trade this morning.
+The Brent oil price traded higher yesterday as government data showed that US crude inventories fell by 10 million barrels last week, the lowest since October, while distillate and gasoline stocks each fell by more than 2 million barrels.
+At the close of local trade, benchmark Brent crude futures quoted 0.78 percent higher at $60.48pb.
+Crude prices traded weaker during Asian trade this morning.